Man presumed dead after snowmobile falls through ice - FortSaskOnline.com

 Police believe a 36-year-old man, reportedly from the Sturgeon County area, drowned.

-Aerial and in-water searches of the area were conducted, however, no evidence was not found.
+Aerial and in-water searches of the area were conducted, however, no evidence was found.
 A British Columbia RCMP Underwater Recovery Team has been called in to help with recovery operations.

 The name of the missing man has not been released.